Village of Elbow Tourist Attractions

 The Elbow & District Museum is situated at 229 Saskatchewan Street.
 In the early 1900's wood was so scarce on the prairies that many homesteaders built their first homes out of the sod.
 In 1965, the first replica of an authentic sod house was constructed as part of the celebrations for Saskatchewan's 60th anniversary as a province.
 In the summer of 2000, the house was rebuilt from native prairie sod and furnished with period pieces.
 Operated as part of our museum, the "Sod Shack" is a symbol of the past, giving visitors a glimpse of how thousands or settlers lived when they homesteaded to the Canadian prairies in the early 1900's.
 The Museum also contains an original "buffalo chair" as well as a number of First Nations artifacts from the area.

-The Museum and Sod Shack operate from May to September.
+The Museum and Sod Shack operate from June - August.
+Open weekdays 1-5 pm.

 Elbow's Community Park & Urban Orchard are situated between Aaro Avenue and Elevator Road just south of the old Elevator.
 Stop by to play on the playground, pick a few Saskatoon Berries, or take in the Peace Tower.